Schema-backed serialization

 SBE is wire-compatible with FIX SBE 1.0 and shares the same .proto definitions as the rest of ProtoWire.
 Switching tiers is a flag, not a rewrite.

 Cross-format numbers (top tables) are from the Go reference implementation; cross-port numbers are aggregated from scripts/cross_pxf_bench.sh and cross_sbe_bench.sh.
-All measurements on Apple M1, single core, ProtoWire 0.73.x (post-hardening with strict UTF-8 validation and MaxNestingDepth=100 enforced on decode).
+All measurements on Apple M1, single core, ProtoWire v1.0.0 (the frozen wire format, post-hardening with strict UTF-8 validation and MaxNestingDepth=100 enforced on decode).
 Allocation counts include the dynamic-message scaffolding used for parity across encodings; production deployments with generated code will see further improvements on the binary tiers.

 Beyond the codecs